6lr6lr/file_in_image/README.md

 1. does even it work?
    yes at least on my MAIN pc
-   if it not work on your pc then contact me for info
+   if it not work on your pc then uhh yes

-## Contact

-email: buggyruy@gmail.com

 ## One small thing